microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 4. The text control will show text: _The chosen time range is Last 24 hours_

 ## Parameter options
 The _In Text_ section used the `label` of the parameter instead of its value.
-Parameters expose varuiys such options depending on its type - e.g. time range pickers allows value, label, query, start, end and grain.
+Parameters expose various such options depending on its type - e.g. time range pickers allow value, label, query, start, end and grain.

 Use the `Previews` section of the _Edit Parameter_ pane to see the expansion options for your parameter: